 - Many rivers and lakes, and the most popular lakes are the Kucukcekmece and Buyukcekmece lakes.

 The coastal city of Antalya, to tourists and locals one of the most popular and beautiful Turkish cities, is located on the coastal slopes of the Mediterranean Sea, in the south of the country.
-Antalya is Turkey's tourist capital, benefiting from the agreeable climate, the sea, the coastline, the impressive mountains, valleys, rivers and beaches.
-Antalya offers historic and archaelogical monuments and sites and in combination with its surrounding nature and mountains it is one of the most attractive tourist destinations in the world.
+Antalya is Turkey's tourist capital, benefiting from the agreeable climate, the sea, the coastline, the impressive mountains, valleys, rivers, and beaches.
+Antalya offers historic and archaeological monuments and sites and in combination with its surrounding nature and mountains it is one of the most attractive tourist destinations in the world.
 It is particularly favored by European and Arab tourists.
-The touristic activities include Antalya's sandy beaches, water sports, winter sports, tennis, hiking, yachting, entertainment parks, festivals, sightseeing tours and much more.
+The touristic activities include Antalya's sandy beaches, water sports, winter sports, tennis, hiking, yachting, entertainment parks, festivals, sightseeing tours, and much more.
 About 50 km from Antalya lies Saklikent, one of the best Turkish winter sports resorts on the northern side of Bakırlı Mountain.
 The resort, at an altitude of 1750 m, allows visitors to ski and snowboard throughout March and April.
-After a day of wintersports, you can enjoy one of Antalya's many sandy beaches, sunbathe or go swimming or diving.
+After a day of winter sports, you can enjoy one of Antalya's many sandy beaches, sunbathe or go swimming or diving.
 The evenings are best spent in one of Antalya's fine restaurants, offering both Turkish and international dishes as well as locally caught fish.
 Kas, a town in the Province of Antalya, offers over 40 dive sites.
-Throughout the summer months and october, the vast number of diving schools will take visitors to the multitude of spectacular spots for unforgettable dives.
+Throughout the summer months and October, the vast number of diving schools will take visitors to a multitude of spectacular spots for unforgettable dives.
 Turkey, and especially Antalya with its beautiful surrounding nature, has a large variety of trails suited for hiking and trekking.
-The moutains also allow for high-altitude hiking adventures.
+The mountains also allow for high-altitude hiking adventures.
 Antalya is also home to the historic remains of a variety of ancient cities.
-Many tourists and locals each year enjoy these monuments and artifacts, surrounded by gentle hills, impressive mountains, valleys, forests and green nature.
-Built in the second century BC, the ancient theater of Aspendos lies south of the Taurus Mountains.
-The peak of Mount Olympus can be reached via a gondola, which provides a magnificent view on the surrounding Taurus Mountain Range.
-Port Akdeniz in Antalya is a excellent destination to board cruise ships.
+Many tourists and locals each year enjoy these monuments and artifacts, surrounded by gentle hills, impressive mountains, valleys, forests, and green nature.
+Built-in the second century BC, the ancient theater of Aspendos lies south of the Taurus Mountains.
+The peak of Mount Olympus can be reached via a gondola, which provides a magnificent view of the surrounding Taurus Mountain Range.
+Port Akdeniz in Antalya is an excellent destination to board cruise ships.
 Port Akdeniz also offers a number of archaeological sites, including Side and Perge.
 Antalya is the most important Turkish tourism region.
-Visitors will experience a broad and varied cultural scene, a wide selection of excellent restaurants, bars, cafés and pubs and fantastic shopping opportunities.
-The city has many malls and outlet centers, such as MarkAntalya AVM in the city's center, TerraCity in the Lara district, the Laura and Agora Shopping Centers and many more.
-The many exquisite restaurants along the cost serve locally caught fish, while providing a classy atmosphere and a phenomenal view of the sea.
+Visitors will experience a broad and varied cultural scene, a wide selection of excellent restaurants, bars, cafés, and pubs, and fantastic shopping opportunities.
+The city has many malls and outlet centers, such as MarkAntalya AVM in the city's center, TerraCity in the Lara district, the Laura and Agora Shopping Centers, and many more.
+The many exquisite restaurants along the coast serve locally caught fish while providing a classy atmosphere and a phenomenal view of the sea.
 Due to the rapid increase in tourism activity, real estate prices used to be considerably lower than the current average.
 15 to 20 years ago, the average price for a 100 m² apartment was about 25 thousand Dollars.
-In the period between 2006 and 2021 the value of real estate in this region has risen significantly.
-In the last 4 years, in the period of 2017 and 2021, real estate prices in Antalya increased by as much as 37 %.
+In the period between 2006 and 2021, the value of real estate in this region has risen significantly.
+In the last 4 years, in the period 2017 and 2021, real estate prices in Antalya increased by as much as 37 %.
 In recent years, this region has seen a large number of new residential projects.
-The state-sponsored programmes for the development of new residential areas, housing projects and the improvement of urban infrastructure have attracted a large amount of foreign investors.
+The state-sponsored programs for the development of new residential areas, housing projects, and the improvement of urban infrastructure have attracted a large number of foreign investors.
 During the last two decades, the economic growth and the development of new touristic infrastructure promise to maximize social and environmental returns on investment.
 Some of Antalya's key features: